davidamitchell/raygun_screener/README.md

 ### Check for timeouts and network problems
 As in the case of the invalid token a "No results found" message is returned if there is a timeout or a network connection problem.
 Better error handling would look at the response from RestSharp and/or the `ErrorException` value in the response.
 Something like what is done: https://github.com/kamranayub/GiantBomb-CSharp/blob/master/GiantBomb.Api/Core.cs is the recommended way of handling errors returned from RestSharp.

-### Startup configuration excpetion type
+### Startup configuration exception type
 Currently if the configuration is invalid a `ConfigurationException` is raised.
-This excpetion type is currently deprecated and a custome exception should be used instead.
+This excpetion type is currently deprecated and a custom exception should be used instead.

 ### Dev, test, prod environments
 Different configuration, error pages etc. for each type of different runtime environments.